gruntwork-io/terragrunt/docs/_docs/01_getting-started/configuration.md

 Terragrunt figures out the path to its config file according to the following rules:

-1. The value of the `--terragrunt-config` command-line option, if specified.
+1. The value of the `--config` command-line option, if specified.

-2. The value of the `TERRAGRUNT_CONFIG` environment variable, if defined.
+2. The value of the `TG_CONFIG` environment variable, if defined.

 3. A `terragrunt.hcl` file in the current working directory, if it exists.